NangoHQ/nango/README.md

 -->
 </div>

 **Pizzly makes it fast and reliable to build API integrations**.
 It handles dozens of pre-configured APIs (including Salesforce, Slack, Google Sheets [and many more](#supported-apis)) and lets you quickly add more APIs with a generic JSON configuration schema.

-Using Pizzly your engineering team can focus on consuming APIs, in a standardized way that scales easily.
+Using Pizzly your engineering team can focus on consuming APIs, in a standardized way that will grow as you grow.

 ## How it works?